andreaskaris/sosreport-operator/USERGUIDE.md

-## Creating sosreports
+## Creating Sosreports

-### Creating sosreports on all systems
+### Creating Sosreports on all systems

-To run sosreports on all systems, simply apply the following configuration:
+To run Sosreports on all systems, simply apply the following configuration:
 ~~~
 apiVersion: support.openshift.io/v1alpha1
 kind: Sosreport
 metadata:
   name: sosreport-sample
-#spec:
-#  nodeSelector:
-#    type: worker
 ~~~

-In order to avoid overloading the cluster, the Sosreport Operator will run a specific number of sosreports at a time, by default 1.
+In order to avoid overloading the cluster, the Sosreport Operator will run a specific number of Sosreports at a time, by default 1.

 Sosreports will be stored on each node in /host/var/tmp.

 > The Sosreport Operator does currently not take care of cleanups.

-### Creating sosreports on a subset of nodes
+### Creating Sosreports on a subset of nodes

-Sosreports can easily be executes on a subset of nodes.
+Sosreports can easily be executed on a subset of nodes.

-#### Run sosreports only on nodes with the worker role
+#### Run Sosreports only on nodes with a specific role

-In order to generate sosreports on all master nodes:
+For example, in order to generate Sosreports on all master nodes:
 ~~~
 apiVersion: support.openshift.io/v1alpha1
 kind: Sosreport